davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 ## 5. The Copy-and-Paste coder

-Does not really know what he is doing, but got his job a long time ago.
-He thanks higher powers every day for backups and code versioning systems, because when he tries to do something there is a good chance that something is going to break.
+Does not really know what she is doing, but got her job a long time ago.
+She thanks higher powers every day for backups and code versioning systems, because when she tries to do something there is a good chance that something is going to break.

-Likes to fix things in production environments, because his local development copy never works.
+Likes to fix things in production environments, because her local development copy never works.
-Spends half of his days on Stack Overflow.
+Spends half of her days on Stack Overflow.

 ## 6. The Experimenter